-- o Endpoint: host either initiating or terminating an RTP flow. - Interface: logical or physical component that is capable of acquiring a unique IP address. - Path: sequence of links between a sender and a receiver.
-Typically, defined by a set of source and destination addresses. - o Subflow: flow of RTP packets along a specific path, i.e., a subset of the packets belonging to an RTP stream.
-The combination of all RTP subflows forms the complete RTP stream.
-Typically, a subflow would map to a unique path, i.e., each combination of IP addresses and port pairs (5-tuple, including protocol) is a unique subflow.
+- o Endpoint: corresponds to a single host either initiating or terminating a communication session [RFC7656]. - o Interface: logical or physical component that is capable of acquiring a unique IP address. - Path: sequence of links between a sender and a receiver.
+Typically, defined by a set of source and destination addresses.
+In the context of RTP taxonomy [RFC7656] it best matches a media transports. - o Multipath RTP Stream: An RTP Stream that makes use of one or more paths, i.e., simultaneously makes use of multiple media transports to send and receive from a particular RTP Stream.
+In cases, where a single path is available, an MPRTP Stream will appear to be an RTP Stream.